 However, only use these mods on light loads as they are script heavy and impact your game.

 Factions in Fallout 4 are very basic and lame.
 Hopefully these will make you feel better.
 Some are big overhauls and some are just armor additions.

 This mod upgrades the Diamond City security guards with better weapons, Swatters, and headgear.

 Do you want to RP in a single player game?
 Well my friend that sounds kind of dumb, but we can at least help you out with some very unique mods.

 Changes the messages you get to first person messages.

 Replaces the male-centric intro cinematic to a female perspective.
 Lore Friendly

 Backpacks and Gear

 Any immersion nut knows that to make an immersive character, you have to wear a bunch of random shit on yourself!
-Backpacks, capes, potions, books, hoods, torches, etc. are all viable options to make your character look like a person who actually lives in the frigid lands of Skyrim.
+Backpacks, capes, potions, books, hoods, torches, etc. are all viable options to make your character look like a person who actually lives of the wastelands.
 However, this list is mostly just backpacks because I fucking love backpacks.